DNA-Evolutions/Angular-Demo-Application-Source/README.md

 To utilize <a href="https://github.com/DNA-Evolutions/Docker-REST-TourOptimizer/blob/main/README.md#how-to-start-jopttouroptimizer-docker" target="_blank">JOptTourOptimizer-Docker</a>, we created an Angular-Demo application.
 This demo application is hosted on <a href="https://azure.microsoft.com/" target="_blank">Microsoft Azure</a> and is made available via <a href="https://demo.dna-evolutions.com/" target="_blank">https://demo.dna-evolutions.com</a>.
 Here we would like to share the latest source-code of this project.
 This is not a classical "Hello World" project, as it is using multiple dependencies and advanced concepts.
 However, feel free to explore the project and extract whatever you need to get started with JOpt.

+**Update January 7th 2024:**

+From now on, the Angular Demo uses Angular 17.
+We also updated/upgraded multiple other dependencies.
+The generated models are using JOpt.TourOptimizer with **version 1.2.6 or higher**.
+In addition, a "free moving example" was added.
+Nodes and Resources can be freely positioned via drag and drop.

 **Update June 8th 2021:**

 From now on, the Angular Demo uses our new swagger definition (see